7 Common Mattress Myths Dispelled

 The ideal temperature for sleeping is cool

-To cool your body down, take a warm shower or bath 1 or 2 hours before bedtime.
-It speeds up the temperature changes your body needs to undergo.
-The water temperature should measure between 40.0°C and 42.5°C. Once your body cools, this can send a signal to your brain and prepare your body for sleep.
+• Take a warm shower or bath 1 to 2 hours before bedtime to facilitate the necessary temperature changes your body undergoes during the sleep process.
+The water temperature should be between 40.0°C and 42.5°C to induce relaxation and prepare your body for sleep.

 • Take Power Naps Earlier in the Day